 This causes more rapid changes in the hormonal landscape of your body and an imbalance could lead to problems like obesity, excess stress, exhaustion, irritability, and a lowered libido.
 In turn, all of these issues can have a significant impact on your ability to produce enough healthy sperm to fertilize an egg.

 Though hormones can be classified into general categories like “sex hormones” or “energy hormones,” they all play a role in the overall harmony of the male endocrine system.
-So, if you’re primary concern is fertility, it’s important to understand which hormones are involved and the role they play in reproduction.
+If your primary concern is fertility, it’s important to understand which hormones are involved and the role they play in reproduction.

 When you think of male hormones, testosterone is likely the first to come to mind.
 This is because it affects nearly every process in a man’s body.
 Its main function, though, is controlling sexual and reproductive health.
 A steady supply of testosterone is released by the Leydig cells in the testicles and stimulates sperm production.

 Too little testosterone could lead to a condition called hypogonadism, which can be treated with hormone replacement therapy.
 Too much testosterone can convert to the female hormone estrogen, which can lead to mood swings, shrunken testicles, and breast enlargement.